XR-Net/.github/profile/README.md

 # .github
-<h2> Welcome to XR-Net!!</h2>
+<h2> Welcome to XRNet!!</h2>
-<p>XR-Net is a VR and AR organisation who's goal is to revolutionise Africa's technology influenced  sectors and become the leading Augmented Reality corp on the continent</p>
+<p>XRNet is an organization specializing in the use of VR and AR to revolutionize Africa's digital economy.
+We are influencing the way digital assets are interacted with, improving the experience of digital; commerce, real estate, entertainment, and other sectors, leading Augmented/Virtual Reality development on the continent</p>